Table of Contents

 We don’t recommend dry shampoos on dreadlocks unless you physically can’t wash your hair.
 I want to extend the time between washes.

-The conditioner works differently than shampoo.
+Dreadlock conditioner works differently than dreadlock shampoo.

 A hair strand is covered in microcells that look like small fish scales.
 As time and damage happens to the hair, the scales start to bend out and point irregular.
-The conditioner works by moisturizing these cells.
-Giving them moisture and nutrients.
+The conditioner works by moisturizing these cells, giving them moisture and nutrients.
 The hair strands become smoother, shinier, and create less static electricity.

 THE INFAMOUS SHAMPOO RESIDUE